davidchall/nrtest/README.rst

 As an example usage, we consider testing TOPAS_.
 This is a Monte Carlo tool for particle simulation, designed for medical physics research.
 Of course, such a tool must be rigorously validated against experimental data.
 But it is also useful to frequently run shorter tests, checking for regressions by comparing results to a previous version.

-First, we describe the software under test in a configuration file.
+First, we describe the software under test in a configuration file called ``apps/topas-2.0.3.json``.
 Note that ``setup_script`` defines the environment needed to run the software.

 .. code-block:: json
-    :caption: apps/topas-2.0.3.json

     {
         "name": "topas",